How Much Does a Trip To Hawaii Cost for a Family of Four (2026 Prices)

 Cost of Airfare to Hawaii

-Roundtrip flights from Los Angeles to Honolulu (HNL) for mid-June (as of October 2022):
+Round-trip flights from Los Angeles to Honolulu (HNL) for mid-June (as of December 2026), flying basic economy on the best priced, best-route ticket for a family of four:

-The average cost of airfare to Hawaii: $3,403 for four people
+The average cost of airfare to Hawaii for four people: $3,455

-The biggest chunk of your budget is going to be spent on lodging.
-The majority of people who come to Hawaii stay in a hotel over a vacation rental.
-In June 2022, data from the Hawaii Tourism Authority showed that 67 percent of visitors stayed in a hotel vs a vacation in Hawaii.
+The largest share of your budget will be spent on lodging.
+Most people who come to Hawaii stay in a hotel rather than a vacation rental.

-So for this, we used nightly rates for staying in some of our favorite value hotels in Waikiki for 10 nights.
+So, for this, we used nightly rates for 10 nights at some of our favorite value hotels in Waikiki.
 The quotes are for a non-ocean view, standard room.
 Click the hotel links to learn more about the hotels.
+We share luxury hotel prices below.

-- Waikiki Beachcomber by Outrigger $301 per night (watch our video tour)
+- Waikiki Beachcomber by Outrigger $3,280 (watch our video tour)

-Just like with most places, hotel prices can range.
+Just like with most places, hotel prices can vary.
 You have budget accommodations and luxury resorts.
 For your interest, luxury Oahu resorts are quoted below.

 For luxury resorts on Oahu, the nightly rates for June were the following:

 These prices include taxes and a resort fee.
-Taxes and resort fees can be 20% to 30% of the total cost of your stay.
-Because there is such a wide range of prices, we averaged the value-hotel total costs.
+Taxes and resort fees can account for 20% to 30% of your stay’s total cost.

 Related articles: